gdelidaki/Product-Landing-Page/README.md

 See it live: https://vibrant-perlman-083127.netlify.app/

-# Used the below USER STORY as a guideline:
+# Used the below USER STORY as a guideline

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.